open-sauced/intro/docs/CONTRIBUTING.md

 ## Pull Requests (PRs)

 We actively welcome your PRs.
-However, you must ensure that **you are assigned** to an existing issue before working on changes, and you need to **link your work to the issue in your PR template**.
+However, before working on changes, you must ensure that **you are assigned** to an existing issue and **link your work to the issue in your PR template**.

 ### Before Submitting a PR Template

 1. Ensure that your changes are made in a new branch.
-2. Run and check your changes locally and ensure that everything works as it should.
+2. Run and check your changes locally.
+Ensure that everything works as it should.

 ### Submitting a PR Template

-1. Ensure that you address one issue in one PR. <br> If you work on multiple issues, work on them separately and create a PR to address each issue.
+1. Ensure that you address one issue in one PR. <br> If you work on multiple issues, work on them separately and create one PR to address each issue.
 2. Completing the PR template.
 Make sure you **fill in all sections** and that you have:

-   - **A valid title** <br> The PR title must begin with `feat:`, `fix:`, or anything related to your changes.
+   - **A valid title**.
+The PR title must begin with `feat:`, `fix:`, or anything related to your changes.
-   - **A related issue** <br> [Link the issue number](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) that you worked on and add a keyword of "Closes", "Fixes" or "Resolves" in front of it.
+   - **A related issue**.
+[Link the issue number](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) that you worked on and add a keyword of "Closes", "Fixes", or "Resolves" in front of it.
 For example: Closes #123, Fixes #234, etc.

-3. Do not delete any section of the PR template. <br> If a section is irrelevant with your changes, leave a brief "N/A".
+3. Do not delete any section of the PR template. <br> If a section is irrelevant to your changes, respond with a "N/A".

 ### After Submitting a PR Template

-1. Ensure that **all checks are passed** after you submit your PR template. <br> If you see any github-actions bot or failed check, you need to read and understand why they failed.
-Then, you must address and fix them until they all pass.
+1. Ensure that all checks are passed after you submit your PR template. <br> If you see any GitHub action bots or checks that failed, you need to read each one and understand why it failed.
+Then, you must address and fix it until all of them pass
-2. Do not DM maintainers or tag them in the comments to review your PR. <br> Maintainers are always notified whenever there is an incoming PR, but they might not be able to review your PR immediately.
+2. Do not DM maintainers or tag them in the comments to review your PR. <br> Maintainers are always notified whenever there is an incoming PR, but they might need more time to review it.
+If you haven't received a review within a week, please tag them in the PR comments to ask for an estimated review time.
 3. Keep your branch up to date while waiting for review and resolve any merge conflicts.
-4. Address the reviewer's feedback.
+4. Response and address the reviewer's feedback.

 ### ⚠️ Circumstances of a PR Will Be Marked as Invalid and May Be Closed

-- The issue is not assigned to the contributor who opened the PR
+- The issue is not assigned to the contributor who opened the PR.
-- No issue is linked to the PR
+- No issue is linked to the PR.
-- PR template is incomplete, or any section in the template is deleted
+- PR template is incomplete, or any section in the template is deleted.
-- Changes are made directly on the default (`main`) branch
+- Changes are made directly on the default (`main`) branch.

 ## Getting Started